 There are many benefits to using a CMMS, but reporting is arguably the largest.

-Asset uptime/downtime reports.
 This report allows you to see how often your equipment is breaking down.
 This is an important factor in determining if this piece of equipment needs more PMs or other attention to make sure that it runs effectively.
-This also shows OEE which you can read more about in our OEE(Overall Equipment Effectiveness) guide.

-PM completion rates.
-PMs have been proven time and time again to be one of the smartest things you can do in maintenance.
-Being able to track if your team is actually completing the PMs helps ensure that you get the benefits of a well run preventative maintenance plan.
+Being able to track if your team is actually completing the PMs helps ensure that you get the benefits of a well-run preventative maintenance plan.

-Employee time spent.
-Managing a team is near impossible if you don’t know how or where your team’s time is being spent.
-Since a technician will be logging most of the things he or she does throughout the day you will be able to easily see what is happening in your team.
+Managing a team is nearly impossible if you don’t know how or where your team’s time is being spent.
+Since a technician will be logging most of their work throughout the day, you will be able to easily see what is happening in your team.

-Tasks completed on-time vs overdue.
-A well run maintenance shop gets most items done on time.
-Tasks completed past their due date results in longer downtime, less satisfied users of the facility, and production interruptions.
+Tasks completed past their due date result in longer downtime, less satisfied users of the facility, and production interruptions.
 These reports allow you to see what is not getting done on time and why.

-Other reports.
 The reports above are just the start of the thousands of different reports you can build.
 Be careful though, most CMMS force you to use only their pre-defined reports which can be very limiting.
-Look for software that allows you to build your own reports.
-For example, Limble has a Business Intelligence tool that lets you build your own custom reports and KPIs with over 100,000 different insight possibilities.
+Look for software that allows you to build your own reports, like Limble’s custom reports and dashboards.

 How to get the most out of your CMMS software

-Now obviously some CMMS features won’t make a difference for your company due to you have unique needs.
-The best method to test this is with a simply 4 week experiment where you test out the CMMS feature.
-At the end of the 4 weeks you measure if it made a measurable impact.
+Obviously, not every company will need the exact same CMMS features.
+To determine which features you need most, test each feature over a period of 4 weeks.
+At the end of the 4 weeks, measure if it made a measurable impact.
 If it did, you just found a new way to do more with less.
-If it didn’t simply don’t use that CMMS feature any more.
+If it didn’t, simply don’t use that CMMS feature anymore.

-Lastly here are a couple common tips to help you get the most out of CMMS features you are currently using:
+Here are a couple of tips to help you get the most out of the CMMS features you are currently using:

 Ensure proper training.
-Some CMMS systems are more complex than others and some technicians need more time to get the hang of the software.
-Modern CMMS has knowledge bases, video tutorials or even a customer success manager that will do training.
+Some CMMS’s are more complex than others.
+Some technicians may need more time to get the hang of the software.
+A modern CMMS will have a knowledge base, video tutorials, or even a customer success manager that will do training.